Pruthvik-Machhi/Product-guide/Readme.md

 - **Budget-Aware Recommendations**: Considers user budget while ranking and recommending devices.

 ---

+## Dataset

+The dataset was webscraped from **Smartprix** using **Beautiful Soup** and saved in CSV format.
+It includes device features such as:

+- Processor
+- RAM
+- Storage
+- Display
+- Battery
+- Price
+- Brand, and more.

+The data serves as the foundation for price prediction and recommendation tasks.
 ## Working

 1. **Input Features**: Accepts user-provided specifications (e.g., processor, RAM, storage, etc.).